 Five people dead after attempting English Channel crossing

-The incident happened near Wimereux in northern France at around 2am on Sunday.
+The incident happened near Wimereux in northern France at about 2am on Sunday.

-A fifth migrant has been confirmed to have died in an attempt to cross the English Channel from France early on Sunday, French maritime authorities said.
+Five people have died in an attempt to cross the English Channel from France.

-On Sunday morning, ministers had been informed that several people died trying to launch from French waters, the PA news agency understands.
+The incident happened near Wimereux on the French coast at about 2am on Sunday, triggering a major emergency response as 32 people were rescued and taken to Calais, while two people were in a critical condition, French authorities said.

-The incident happened near Wimereux at around 2am, triggering a major emergency response as 32 people were rescued and taken to Calais, while two people were in a critical condition, French authorities said.
+Despite the tragedy crossings have continued, with a Border Force vessel arriving into the Port of Dover on Sunday with people believed to be migrants on board.

-French media said the migrants got into difficulty while trying to board the boat in darkness and cold temperatures.
+French media said the migrants got into difficulty on the French coast while trying to board the boat in darkness and cold temperatures.

 France’s Maritime Prefecture of the Channel and the North Sea said several “castaways” attempted to reach the beach before rescue teams discovered six unconscious people in the water and on the rocks along the coast.

-Two others were found in a state of emergency, with one rushed to hospital and another receiving treatment at the scene for severe hypothermia, it said.
+Two others were found in a state of emergency, with one taken to hospital and another receiving treatment at the scene for severe hypothermia, it said.

 The prefecture said a rescue helicopter remained on “high alert”, adding that conditions in the Channel were “particularly dangerous”.